Transcranial Magnetic Stimulation (TMS) Service

 Where is Transcranial Magnetic Stimulation Service located?

-McLean’s TMS Service is available in two locations.
+McLean’s TMS Service is available in multiple locations.

 In Belmont on McLean’s main campus, the service is located within the ECT/TMS suite in the de Marneffe Building.